From a Basement on the Hill: Recording and production

 The album was initially planned as a double album, due to contractual obligations with the DreamWorks label (now Interscope).
+During the recording period for the album, Smith had recorded with Steven Drozd and Russell Simins, drummers for The Flaming Lips and Jon Spencer Blues Explosion, respectively.

 Smith had over fifty songs on tape reel or digital hard drive.
-He completed mixing on nine of these tracks with several others lacking only minor revisions or final vocals.
-Smith's estate hired Schnapf and Bolme to complete mixing on these tracks and eventually chose fifteen for inclusion on the album, which was ultimately released on ANTI- label.
-During the recording period for the album, Smith had recorded with Steven Drozd and Russell Simins, drummers for The Flaming Lips and Jon Spencer Blues Explosion, respectively.
+He completed mixing on nine of these tracks, with several others lacking only minor revisions or final vocals.
+Smith's estate hired Rob Schnapf, producer of Smith's earlier albums Either/Or, XO, and Figure 8, and musician and recording engineer Joanna Bolme, Smith's former girlfriend, to complete mixing on these tracks, eventually choosing fifteen for inclusion on the album, which was ultimately released on the Anti- label.

-Following Smith's death, Rob Schnapf, producer of Smith's earlier albums Either/Or, XO and Figure 8, was hired to mix and produce the album, along with Smith's former girlfriend Joanna Bolme.
-David McConnell, although present throughout much of the actual recording process, was not consulted during the mixing, nor was he asked for the extensive three years' worth of notes he and Smith had made while the album was being recorded.
 When asked why he personally took up the job of finishing the album, Schnapf stated, "I had a paternal, protective feeling.
 I didn't want anybody mucking it up."

+Musician and producer David McConnell, although present throughout much of the actual recording process, was not consulted by Schnapf or Bolme during the mixing process, nor was he asked for the extensive, three years' worth of notes he and Smith had made while the album was being recorded.